andrewparkstech/terraform-beginner-bootcamp-2023/README.md

 Create an env var named `TF_TOKEN_app_terraform_io` using `export` and commit it to GitPod using `gp env`.
 Now run `terraform init` and it should prompt you to migrate your state file.

+You will also need to set environment variabels within Terraform Cloud for the AWS credentials. `https://app.terraform.io/app/[YourOrganization]/workspaces/terra-house-1/variables`

 ## AWS S3 Buckets
 #### Bucket naming restrictions
 When writing the terraform code to create an AWS S3 bucket with a random name, we realized we couldn't use uppercase letters in the name.
 So, we had to configure the random string resource accordingly: